-The developer shall ensure that a suitably qualified archaeological contractor is present during the undertaking of any ground works in the development area so that an archaeological watching brief can be conducted.
-The archaeological watching brief must meet the standards laid down by the Chartered Institute for Archaeologists Standard and Guidance for archaeological watching briefs.
-The Local Planning Authority will be informed in writing, at least two weeks prior to the commencement of the development, of the name of the said archaeological contractor.
-A copy of the resulting report should be submitted to the Local Planning Authority and the Development Control Archaeologist, Clwyd-Powys Archaeological Trust (41 Broad Street, Welshpool, Powys, SY21 7RR within two months of the fieldwork being completed.
+All groundworks shall be undertaken in the presence of a qualified archaeological contractor so that an archaeological watching brief can be conducted.
+The archaeological watching brief will be undertaken to the standards laid down by the Institute for Archaeologists.
+A copy of the watching brief report shall be submitted to the Local Planning Authority and the Development Control Archaeologist, Clwyd-Powys Archaeological Trust, 41 Broad Street, Welshpool, Powys SY21 7RR tel: 01938 553670 within two months of the fieldwork being completed.